× FreshBooks App Logo

 5. Home Office

-If you use a home office for managing your LLC, you can deduct a portion of your home office expenses.
-This includes a portion of rent for renters, or a portion of property taxes and mortgage payments for homeowners.
-Deductions are based on the square footage of your home office, and the space must be used exclusively for business purposes.
-Business owners are also able to deduct a portion of relevant costs like WiFi, so it’s important to save receipts for all expenses related to your home office.
+If you use a home office for managing your LLC, that part of the home is considered a business property.
+You can deduct a portion of your home office expenses.
+The home office deduction includes a portion of rent for renters or a portion of property taxes and mortgage payments for homeowners.
+Home office deductions are based on the square footage of your home office, and the whole office space must be used exclusively for business purposes.
+Business owners are also able to deduct a portion of relevant costs like the internet, so itā€™s important to save receipts for all home office expenses.
+Another option is to choose the simplified home office deduction, which allows you to deduct a maximum of $5 per square of your home that is used for business, up to a maximum of 300 square feet or $1,500.

 6. Office Supplies